saucelabs/sauce_bindings/python/README.md

 Hello, welcome to the Simple Sauce Python bindings!
 Let's make using Sauce Labs Simple!

-## Simplest Example Usage
+## Example Usage

 The goal of Simple Sauce is to provide a straightforward approach to connecting your automated scripts to Sauce.
 Here's a barebones example.
-First, set your Sauce username and Sauce access key [as environment variables](https://wiki.saucelabs.com/display/DOCS/Best+Practice%3A+Use+Environment+Variables+for+Authentication+Credentials), then Simple Sauce can be used like this:
+Simple Sauce can be used like this:

 ```
 from simplesauce.session import SauceSession